 Loft and McKnight Foundation staff and board members are not eligible.

-If you have questions about your eligibility for the McKnight Artist Fellowships for Writers, please call or email Bao Phi, Program Director, at 612-215-2585 or firstname.lastname@example.org.
+If you have questions about your eligibility for the McKnight Artist Fellowships for Writers, please email Bao Phi, Director of Events and Awards, at email@example.com.

 Additional Requirements for the Loft Awards in Creative Prose